-Tuition Waiver: The legislature established this waiver to honor active and reserve veterans, National Guard members and their dependents.
+Tuition Waiver: The Veteran Dependent Waiver can be received for up to 200 quarter credits.
+The legislature established this waiver to honor active and reserve veterans, National Guard members and their dependents.
 This is a mandatory tuition waiver for the children and spouse of totally disabled or POW/MIA or deceased eligible veterans or National Guard Members.

 Conditions for applying for this waiver include:

-- The child and/or spouse must be a Washington domiciliary
+• The child and/or spouse and Veteran must be a Washington resident

 DOCUMENTATION: To determine eligibility, the student must submit a copy of the letter from the Department of Veterans Affairs authorizing dependent benefits (Certificate of Eligibility).
 Student must complete the FAFSA-Financial Aid Application-each year.